floooh/fips/site/p050_cmakeguide.md

 #### fips\_begin\_lib(name)

 Begin defining a fips library.
-This is a simple static link library in C or C++ which cannot have dependencies to other libs and cannot contain python code generation files.
+A fips library is a collection of source files that compile into a static link library.
+Fips libraries are normally used to wrap 3rd-party code that would normally be linked as a pre-compiled static link library, but is instead compiled from source code into a fips project.

+> NOTE: currently, a fips library is equivalent to a fips module, this may change in the future though

 After a fips\_begin\_lib() the following fips macros are valid: